-ABOUT UCM CENTER: United Campus Ministry Center for Spiritual Growth & Social Justice is a non-profit organization located at 18 North College Street, one-and-a-half blocks from Ohio University’s campus.
+ABOUT UCM CENTER: UCM Center: For Spiritual Growth & Social Justice is a non-profit organization located at 18 North College Street, two blocks from Ohio University’s College Green.
 Our mission is to engage the Ohio University and Athens communities in spiritual growth, work for social justice, and community service guided by socially progressive and interfaith values.
-Our approach to spiritual growth is interfaith focused so we welcome people from any or no religious tradition.
+Our approach to spiritual growth is Interfaith focused so we welcome people from any or no religious tradition.
 We offer a variety of programs and services for students and community members.
-And we pride ourselves on being welcoming to everyone.
+We pride ourselves on being welcoming to everyone.

-Assist with other UCM projects and operations:
+Assist with other UCM Center projects and operations:

 -Assist with general office tasks, receptions, mailings, and other routine center-related tasks.

--Provide content for UCM newsletters and publications
+-Provide content for UCM Center e-newsletters and publications

 -Fundraising dinners, our large annual fundraising event, International Street Fair, etc.